Tatsi/OpenGL3DEngine/README.md

 ## TODO tasks

 * Fix all warnings
-* Update normal render to match new modern pipeline
+* Move to `GLM` instead of simple `vec3` struct in all math calculations
 * Add light position to renderer and pass it to vertex shader in eye coordinates
-* Don't draw back side of triangles
-* Fix normal loading from file
+* Fix normal loading from file.
+Now normals are always recalculated.
+Bad for large models.
-* Move to `GLM` instead of simple `vec3` struct in all math calculations
-* Finish Phong Shading
-* Add player character
 * Load some other models
 * Re-do UI (text log) with modern pipeline
+* Implement basic animation